TheBazingaProject/Bazinga-2021-2022/README.md

               - Found the problem to driving, it goes a little too far but good enough

               - Instead of adding the inches times the Counts per motor rev, we are subtracting them to go in the correct direction

+Nov 19, 2021  - Test Autonomous for competition

+              - AutoAudienceRedEncoders works very well, exact measurements with only a small magin of error

+              - Just a few more fine tuning things and it will work very well (we decided not to do odometry or use a camera for the competition tomorrow)

+              - AutoAudienceBlueEncoders is still a process and we do not have a far side auto

+              - Added a lift encoder